Nothing is worse than bad content. It’s recognizable within the first few sentences – either consciously or subconsciously.

 - And more.

-Scannable content is a topic on its own, but for more information, I recommend checking out this guide by Quick Sprout on how to produce scannable content.
-Also, I recommend using rewriting tools to help improve content.
-I’ve reviewed the best rewriting tools.
+Scannable content is a topic on its own, but I recommend using rewriting tools to help improve content.
+I've reviewed the best paraphrasing tools.
 Check that out for more info on the same.

 QA #3: Wordiness Check